 Only through measuring numbers is management possible.
 As you have growth objectives, and responsibility for marketing initiatives, it is natural that you measure and manage the numbers.
 Simply so that any deviation can be understood or addressed.

-In managing numbers it is also vital to understand the relationship between customer outcomes and financial outcomes.
+In managing numbers, also understand the relationship between customer and financial outcomes.
 This provides high-ground justification to invest in, or fine-tune, your marketing activities.

 Investing in marketing should not be random chance, but borne of comprehensive understanding.
 So get the CFO on your side, and to help in this respect.
 The more heads on the case, the better the measurement solution.
 Ultimately, this will also benefit your Boardroom credibility.